-As of December 31, 2017, we occupied approximately 48,000 square feet of office and laboratory space in San Diego, California under a non-cancelable operating lease through June 2023.
+As of December 31, 2016, we occupied approximately 29,300 square feet of office and laboratory space in San Diego, California under a lease and sublease.
+In June 2016, we amended the operating lease on our primary space, extending the term of the lease through June 2023 and agreeing to lease additional space comprising approximately 24,000 square feet in the same building as our existing space.
+We began physically occupying the additional space during January and February 2017.
+The sublease expires in September 2017.

+All leased properties are in the same building.
 We believe that our facilities are adequate for our current needs.